Refinancing: Which Program is for You?

-Although it may seem like it at times, there aren't as many refinance options as there are borrowers!
-Contact us at (512) 335-7800 and we will match you with the refinance loan program that fits you best.
-In order to review your options, you should think about your goals for the refinance.
+Although it seems like it at times, there aren't as many loan options as there are applicants!
+Call us at (512) 335-7800 and we can match you with the refinance program that is ideal for you.
+In order to review your options, you will need to think about your goals for the refinance.

 Making Your Payments Lower

-Is your refinance primarily to lower your rate and monthly payments?
-In that case, a low, fixed rate loan may be your best option.
-Maybe you now hold a fixed-rate mortgage with a higher rate, or maybe you have an ARM — adjustable rate mortgage — where the rate of interest can vary.
-Even when rates get higher later, unlike with your ARM, when you close a mortgage with a fixed rate, you set the low rate for the life of your mortgage.
-This is especially a wise idea if you don't think you'll be selling your home within the next five years or so.
-But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate to get reduced payments.
+Are your refinance goals to lower your rate and consequently your mortgage payments?
+Then a low, fixed rate loan may be your best option.
+Maybe you now have a higher rate fixed rate mortgage, or perhaps you have an ARM — adjustable rate mortgage — with which the interest rate varies.
+Even if interest rates rise, a fixed rate mortgage must stay at the same, low interest rate, unlike an ARM.
+If you are planning to stay in your home for about five more years, a loan with a fixed rate may be an especially good option for you.
+But if you do plan to sell your home more quickly, you should consider an ARM with a low initial rate in order to achieve lower payments.

 Consolidating Your Debt

-Do you want to cash out some of your equity to consolidate other debt?
-Yes you can!
-If you have the equity in your home to make it work, paying off other high interest debt (for example: home equity loans, student loans, or credit cards) means you can save possibly hundreds of dollars each month.
+Perhaps you'd like to cash out a portion of the home equity (cash out) to use toward other debt.
+If you have the home equity for it, paying off other debt with higher interest than the rate on your mortgage (such as home equity loans, student loans, or credit cards) means you can possible save several hundred dollars monthly.

-Are you dreaming of paying your loan off faster, while building up your home equity quicker?
-If this is your plan, the refinance mortgage can move you to a mortgage loan program with a short, such as a 15 year loan.
-You will be paying less interest and growing your home equity more quickly, although your mortgage payments will generally be bigger than you were paying.
-However, if you have held your current 30 year mortgage loan for a long time and the loan balance is somewhat low, you may be able to do this without raising your monthly mortgage payment — it's even possible to save!
-To help you determine your options and the numerous benefits in refinancing, please call us at (512) 335-7800.
+Are you wanting to fatten up your home equity faster, and get your mortgage paid off sooner?
+If this is your goal, the refinance can change you to a loan program with a shorter term, for example: a 15 year loan.
+Your mortgage payments will probably be higher than with a long-term mortgage loan, but the pay-off is: that you will pay considerably less interest and will build up equity more quickly.
+However, if you've held your current thirty year mortgage loan for a long time and the remaining balance is somewhat low, you may be do this without raising your mortgage payment — it's even possible to save!
+To help you figure out your options and the multiple benefits of refinancing, please contact us at (512) 335-7800.
 We are here for you.